dylankiss/odoo-toolkit/README.md

 ## `otk mv reset`

-**Reset the repositories inside a branch directory of an Odoo Multiverse environment.**
+**Reset the repositories inside an Odoo Multiverse branch directory.**

 You can run this command inside one of the multiverse directories (corresponding to a branch).
 It will go through all repositories inside the directory and reset them to their original branch.